Ready to Apply?Start the application process now!

 The Airframe and Powerplant Technology Program strives to be a leading institution for aviation maintenance technology education by focusing on student, community, and employer needs.
 The program is structured as a full-time, one-year training program.
 Full-time attendance is mandatory for each of the program’s three semesters, and enrollment is limited to 25 new students each semester.
 The program typically enrolls new students in May, August, and January.

 Students gain hands-on experience with real equipment and aircraft.
-Based a short distance from MVCC’s Rome, N.Y. campus, the majority of instruction takes place in the college’s state-of-the-art aviation training center, located at 116 Langley Rd., along the flight line of Griffiss International Airport.
+Based a short distance from MVCC’s campus in Rome, N.Y., the majority of instruction takes place in the college’s state-of-the-art aviation training center, located at 645 Bomber Drive, along the flight line of Griffiss International Airport.
 The center is about a half-mile from the full-service Rome Campus, which offers advising, financial aid, dining, and other student services.

 Aviation students are surrounded by MVCC’s fleet of operational aircraft, which includes a Boeing 727-100, 2 Gulfstream GII business jets, a Bombardier Challenger 600, a twin engine Cessna 310, Piper PA-28-140, OH-58 Helicopter, and a variety of additional airframes as well as General Electric, Pratt & Whitney, and Allison/Rolls Royce jet engines, Lycoming and Continental reciprocating engines, and other aircraft equipment and simulators.